 Kodak wanted to be the best filmmaker around, but then digital photography came along and Kodak basically went out of business.

-Statistics used to be doing calculations and now it’s basically learning how to use coding to manipulate data.
+Statistics used to be doing manual calculations and now it’s basically learning how to use coding to manipulate data.

 I used to live in a small town when I grew up; now that town is huge and all the traffic patterns are different.